This page has information for people with breast cancer and their families.

 These symptoms tend to appear 2-14 days after exposure to coronavirus.
 However, a person may be contagious before symptoms appear.

-If you have symptoms or have been in contact with someone who’s been diagnosed with COVID-19, call your doctor.
+If you have symptoms, have been in contact with someone who’s been diagnosed with COVID-19 or have questions about testing for coronavirus, call your doctor.

 For more information on the symptoms of COVID-19 and when to seek immediate medical attention for symptoms, visit the CDC website.